RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 • Mould and mildew.

 Invest in a moisture detector when you purchase your motorhome.
-And to check it for leaks post-purchase, see our handy index of water tightness agents throughout the country.
+To check your RV for leaks after buying it, see our handy index of water tightness agents nationwide.

 Storage